Armenian genocide recognition: Since 2000

 On September 4, 2006, Members of the European Parliament voted for the inclusion of a clause prompting Turkey "to recognize the Armenian genocide as a condition for its EU accession" in a highly critical report, which was adopted by a broad majority in the foreign relations committee of the European Parliament.
 This requirement was later dropped on September 27, 2006, by the general assembly of the European Parliament by 429 votes in favor to 71 against, with 125 abstentions.

 In dropping the pre-condition of acceptance of the Armenian genocide, (which could not be legally demanded of Turkey), The European Parliament said: "MEPs nevertheless stress that, although the recognition of the Armenian genocide as such is formally not one of the Copenhagen criteria, it is indispensable for a country on the road to membership to come to terms with and recognize its past."

 On September 26, 2006, the two largest political parties in the Netherlands, Christian Democratic Appeal (CDA) and the Labour Party (PvdA), removed three Turkish-Dutch candidates for the 2006 general election, because they either denied or refused to publicly declare that the Armenian genocide had happened.
 The magazine HP/De Tijd reported that the number 2 of the PvdA list of candidates, Nebahat Albayrak (who was born in Turkey and is of Turkish descent) had acknowledged that the term "genocide" was appropriate to describe the events.
 Albayrak denied having said this and accused the press of putting words in her mouth, saying that "I'm not a politician that will trample my identity.
 I've always defended the same views everywhere with regard to the 'genocide'".
 It was reported that a large section of the Turkish minority were considering boycotting the elections.
 Netherlands' Turkish minority numbers 365,000 people, out of which 235,000 are eligible to vote.

 On November 29, 2006, the lower house of Argentina's parliament adopted a resolution recognizing the Armenian genocide.
 The bill was overwhelmingly adopted by the assembly and declared April 24, the international day of remembrance for the Armenian genocide as an official "day of mutual tolerance and respect" among peoples around the world.

-On April 20, 2007, the Basque Parliament approved an institutional declaration recognising the Armenian genocide.
+On April 20, 2007, the Basque Parliament approved an institutional declaration recognizing the Armenian genocide.
 The Basque Parliament included six articles where it affirms the authenticity of the Armenian genocide and declares sympathy to the Armenians, while at the same time denouncing Turkey's negation of the genocide and its economic blockade imposed on Armenia.

-On June 5, 2007, the Chilean Senate unanimously adopted legislation recognising the Armenian genocide and urging its government to support a key 1985 United Nations Subcommission report describing this crime against humanity as a clear instance of genocide.
+On June 5, 2007, the Chilean Senate unanimously adopted legislation recognizing the Armenian genocide and urging its government to support a key 1985 United Nations Subcommission report describing this crime against humanity as a clear instance of genocide.

-On November 23, 2007, the Mercosur parliament adopted a resolution recognising the "Armenian Genocide, perpetrated by the Ottoman Empire, which took 1.5 million lives from 1915 to 1923".
+On November 23, 2007, the Mercosur parliament adopted a resolution recognizing the "Armenian Genocide, perpetrated by the Ottoman Empire, which took 1.5 million lives from 1915 to 1923".
 The Mercosur resolution also expressed its support for the Armenian Cause and called on all countries to recognize the genocide.